SigNoz/signoz.io/docs/alerts-management/exceptions-based-alert.md

 - **Labels**: A field to add labels or tags for categorization.

-- **Notifications channels**: A field to choose the notification channels from those configured in the Alert Channel settings.
+- **Notification channels**: A field to choose the notification channels from those configured in the Alert Channel settings.

 - **Test Notification**: A button to test the alert to ensure that it works as expected.